Book Sample: “Searching for Secrets” Module Contents and Disclaimer

 Contents (for Volume Two, part two)

-All in all, these are the primary sections/chapters of part two of the volume.
-Modules are sections that concern multiple chapters (which divide into subchapters that I will not list/summarize here).
-While the Poetry Module focused on Gothic poetics as a historical-material process whose history we contribute towards, the Monster Modules (and other chapters) shall focus on the history of Gothic poetics as something to learn from when poetically articulating our own pedagogy of the oppressed.
+All in all, these individual posts are the primary sections/chapters of each module for Volume Two, part two.
+Modules are sections that concern multiple chapters, subchapters, and so on.
+While the Poetry Module focused on Gothic poetics as a historical-material process whose history we contribute towards, the Monster Modules shall focus on the history of Gothic poetics as something to learn from when poetically articulating our own pedagogy of the oppressed.

-Playing with Dead Things (opening and first chapter)
+Playing with Dead Things (opening and thesis chapter)

 Summary